 Since gaining independence from the Soviet Union in 1991, Estonia’s economy has developed rapidly.
 The country now boasts booming timber and shipping industries, and Tallinn is quickly becoming a commercial hub.
 Estonia is also beginning to receive more interest from foreigners looking to invest in property.

-While Estonian is the official language, Russian is widely spoken throughout the country.
-Estonians also tend to speak very good English, so expats shouldn’t have too much difficulty communicating.
+While Estonian is the official language, Russian is also widely spoken throughout the country.
+Estonians also tend to speak good English, so expats shouldn’t have too much difficulty communicating.
 It is worth learning a few key Estonian phrases to help break the ice with the locals, though.

-The cost of living in Estonia is low, particularly when it comes to accommodation, transport and food.
-Expats living in Tallinn or other Estonian cities will find that public transport is efficient and economical, and therefore will have little need for a car.
+The cost of living in Estonia is quite low, especially when it comes to accommodation, transport and food.
+Expats living in Tallinn or other Estonian cities will find that public transport is efficient and economical, leading to little need for a car.

-Those living in Estonia are spoilt for choice when it comes to outdoor activities.
+Families living in Estonia are spoilt for choice when it comes to outdoor activities.
 Recommended pastimes in summer include picnicking, hiking, cycling and sailing, while winter is a great time to go sledding or skiing.
-This Baltic country also has a wealth of historical heritage that can be explored by those that enjoy cultural activities.
+This Baltic country also has a wealth of historical heritage that can be explored by those who enjoy cultural pastimes.
 Estonia boasts a significant number of medieval churches, castles and palaces for history buffs to explore.

-Expats moving to Estonia must ensure that they have adequate health insurance.
-While the standards of healthcare in Estonia are improving, expats will find that the facilities usually fall short of the standards expected in Western Europe or North America.
+Expats moving to Estonia should ensure that they have adequate health insurance.
+While the standards of healthcare in Estonia are improving, the facilities usually fall short of the standards expected in Western Europe or North America.

-Estonia is not yet a popular expat destination.
-However, foreigners have begun to see the potential of this Baltic state, which is on the brink of expansion and development.
-Those adventurous enough to give expat life in Estonia a chance will be rewarded with a low cost of living and good entrepreneurial opportunities as well as a host of sporting and cultural activities.
+Though Estonia is not yet a popular expat destination, foreigners have begun to see the potential of this Baltic state on the brink of expansion and development.
+Those adventurous enough to move to Estonia and give expat life in the country a chance will be rewarded with a low cost of living and good entrepreneurial opportunities, as well as a host of sporting and cultural activities.